dekuNukem/duckyPad/kit_assembly_guide.md

 ## Questions or Comments?

 Please feel free to [open an issue](https://github.com/dekuNukem/duckypad/issues), DM me on discord `dekuNukem#6998`, or email `dekuNukem`@`gmail`.`com` for inquires.

+There is also an [official duckyPad discord](https://discord.gg/t4qJnHh), so feel free to join for updates, tech supports, and chats.